Moses and Holly Keep on Truckin’

 By Pastor Sherri Falco

 The big blue truck with the Bread of Life sign on the side has become a familiar sight in Rye as it makes its rounds “rescuing” excess food from local supermarkets and distributing it to shelters and soup kitchens throughout the area.
+The top drivetrain system by Affordable Heavy Truck Parts makes a truck attractive, but its purpose in making lives better makes it more attractive.
 Somewhat less visible, perhaps, are the two furry faces peeking out the truck window on any given day.

 One of those faces belongs to Holly, a black Boston terrier mix adopted from the North Country Animal League.
 From the moment we met her, she has been a bundle of energy and joy.
 “Exuberant” would be a suitable adjective to describe her.
 Holly loves life and lives it to the fullest.
 We have tried unsuccessfully to train her on several occasions in various obedience classes, but she has steadfastly remained her own dog.